sara-elghobary/AirBnB_clone/README.md

 # Welcome to the AirBnB clone project!

-## Write a command interpreter to manage your AirBnB objects.
+## a command interpreter to manage the AirBnB objects.

 This is the first step towards building a full web application